microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaMSGroupLifecyclePolicy.md

 ## DESCRIPTION

-The `Remove-EntraBetaMSGroupLifecyclePolicy` command deletes a groupLifecyclePolicies object in Microsoft Entra ID.Specify `Id` parameter deletes the groupLifecyclePolicies object.
+The `Remove-EntraBetaMSGroupLifecyclePolicy` command deletes a groupLifecyclePolicies object in Microsoft Entra ID.
+Specify `Id` parameter deletes the groupLifecyclePolicies object.

 ## EXAMPLES